 Definitely not a passive investment

-Investing in rental properties in college towns can be a lucrative choice for a property owner who is comfortable with active maintenance of their units.
-However if you’re looking for a passive investment, it’s probably best to find a market where the potential renters are a little older, and less likely to try a keg stand.
+Investing in college housing can be a lucrative choice for a property owner comfortable with their units’ active maintenance.
+However, if you’re looking for a passive investment, it’s probably best to find a market where the potential renters are a bit older and less likely to try a keg stand.